Fruit to celebrate summer

 - Add peaches to juice drinks, tossed into a blender with cooked carrots and freshly squeezed orange juice.
 Throw in a few spearmint leaves to add flecks of minty green, and top each glass with a mint sprig.

-And then there are prickly pears…
+…and then there are prickly pears

-They can be found on every corner, stacked on wooden trays in sun and shade.
+These popular fruits are called prickly with good reason!
+In summer, prickly pears appear on every corner, stacked on wooden trays in sun and shade.
 Vendors use idle moments to painstakingly remove the spines, and at time of sale, peel the fruit and hand it over, seedy and juicy.
 Trying to wrangle one of these as I walk down Tala Kabira, there is no place to hide, no place to spit, except in the street.

-These squishy grenades are quite different from the prickly pear “paddles” I’ve had in Texas or Mexico: sturdy nopales ready to slice into strips and stir into eggs or Mexican dishes.
+The squishy grenades are quite different from the prickly pear “paddles” I’ve had in Texas or Mexico: sturdy nopales ready to slice into strips and stir into eggs or Mexican dishes.
 Sorry to say, I’m not a fan.
 A cooling drink like this recipe published on The View from Fez seems the better way to go!